 While sleep is a very natural and important part of our lives, many people can struggle with sleep and this can have a serious impact on their mental health.
 A lack of sleep can lead to daytime tiredness and this lowers our resilience and ability to cope with everyday life.
 This, in turn, can lead to a lowering of self-esteem and we can start to feel more worried or stressed about life.
 This leads to more difficulties getting to sleep or staying asleep and the cycle continues.
 When we have problems sleeping, we are more likely to feel irritable, anxious or depressed.
 In more extreme cases, it can lead to psychosis or paranoia.

-There are many types of sleep disturbances – difficulties getting to sleep, difficulties staying asleep, nighttime panic attacks, waking up too early etc. To opposite of these can also be sleeping too much which might be the case with someone who is depressed.
-There are also sleep disorders such as Narcolepsy or Sleep Apnoea which can have a significant affect on sleep and physical health.
-If you think you have sleep disorder, it is import to get this checked out by your GP.
+There are many types of sleep disturbances – difficulties getting to sleep, difficulties staying asleep, night-time panic attacks, waking up too early etc. To the opposite of these can also be sleeping too much which might be the case with someone who is depressed.
+There are also sleep disorders such as Narcolepsy or Sleep Apnoea which can have a significant effect on sleep and physical health.
+If you think you have a sleep disorder, it is important to get this checked out by your GP.